Substitutions on compact alphabets: Substitutions

 ($4 \implies 1$): Let $U \subseteq \A$ be non-empty and open and $n \in \N$ arbitrary.
 Take any $a \in U$.
 Choose any $w \in X_\sub$ with $w_0 = a$, which we may do using shift-invariance and the fact that, in particular, our assumption implies that $\mc{L}^1(X_\sub) = \mc{L}^1(\sub) = \A$.
 Then $w_{[-n,n]}$ is legal, of length $2n+1$ and has $w_0 = a$.
 Since the legal words are in the closure of the generated words, it follows that we may find a generated word $v$ with $v_0 \in U$. \end{proof}

 \begin{remark} If the equivalent conditions of the above result are satisfied then $\sub$ is letter surjective.
-Indeed, in this case any given $a \in \A$ is legal, so for arbitrary open $U \subseteq \A$ containing $a$ we can find some supertile $\sub^k(b) = \sub(\sub^{k-1}(b))$ containing a letter of $U$.
+Indeed, in this case any given $a \in \A$ is legal, so for arbitrary open $U \subseteq \A$ containing $a$ we can find some superword $\sub^k(b) = \sub(\sub^{k-1}(b))$ containing a letter of $U$.
 In particular, there is some $b_U \in \A$ with $\sub(b_U)_i \in U$.
 By compactness of $\A$, there is a convergent subnet of $(b_U)$, which by continuity has limit $b$ satisfying $a \triangleleft \sub(b)$.
 However, being letter surjective is not sufficient, as demonstrated by Example \ref{exp: language not realised}. \end{remark}

-\begin{remark} Note that, in the case that $\A$ is infinite, it is not necessarily the case that we may find any given $a \in \A$ in the interior of a word generated by $\sub$ in the above result.
+\begin{remark} In the case that $\A$ is infinite, it is not necessarily true that we may find any given $a \in \A$ in the interior of a word generated by $\sub$ in the above result.
 For example, consider $\A = \N_0 \cup \{\infty\}$ and